-Medical aesthetics schools (like National Laser Institute) offer training for cosmetic lasers and injectables (Botox, dermal fillers and more!)
-When it comes to selecting a training program, consider one that offers clinical hands-on training with a team of skin care specialists, cosmetic laser techs, physicians and nurses who are highly experienced in the field.
+Medical aesthetics schools offer training for cosmetic lasers and injections (Botox, dermal fillers and more!)
+When it comes to selecting a laser training course, consider one that offers clinical hands-on training with a team of skin care specialists, cosmetic laser techs, physicians and nurses who are highly experienced in the field.

 At National Laser Institute, we place students in small, intimate groups during clinicals so that they can receive the most out of their training experience.
 You will work on a variety of clients we schedule for you so that you have real-world experience!

 Medical Aesthetics Training at National Laser Institute